gsantner/memetastic/README.md

 * App on F-Droid: [Metadata](https://gitlab.com/fdroid/fdroiddata/blob/master/metadata/io.github.gsantner.memetastic.txt) | [Page](https://f-droid.org/packages/io.github.gsantner.memetastic/) | [Wiki](https://f-droid.org/wiki/page/io.github.gsantner.memetastic) | [Build log](https://f-droid.org/wiki/page/io.github.gsantner.memetastic/lastbuild)

 ## Licensing
-Copyright (C) 2016-2021 Gregor Santner \<[http://gsantner.net](http://gsantner.net?ref=memetastic&source=license)\>
+Copyright (C) 2016-2023 Gregor Santner \<gsantner AT mailbox DOT org \>
 The app is licensed GPL v3.
 Localization files (strings\*.xml) are licensed CC0 1.0.
 For more licensing informations, see [`3rd party licenses`](/app/src/main/res/raw/licenses_3rd_party.md).

 If you publish an app based on MemeTastic you MUST
 * Comply with the terms of [GNU General Public License Version 3](https://www.gnu.org/licenses/gpl-3.0.html)
 * Keep existing copyright notices in the app and hand out full source code on anybody's request
-* Show that the app is `based on MemeTastic by Gregor Santner`.
+* Show that the app is `based on MemeTastic`.
 Include a link to https://github.com/gsantner/memetastic
-* Show that the app is not MemeTastic but a modified/custom version, MemeTastic developers are not responsible for modified versions and do not endorse your product
+* Show that the app is not MemeTastic but a modified/custom version, MemeTastic developers are not related to modified versions and do not endorse your product

 ## Screenshots
 <div style="display:flex;" >